 As for which set is a better daily driver, the TOZO NC2 generally has fewer quirks than the TOZO NC9.
 The NC2 doesn’t do things like max out volume when you try to turn off the earbuds like the NC9.
 You still feel the budget with both sets, but the TOZO NC2 wears more comfortably than the TOZO NC9 and works more predictably.

-As to whether the TOZO NC2 sounds better than the NC9, it’s a bit of a wash because neither sounds perfect by default.
+Whether the TOZO NC2 sounds better than the NC9 is a bit of a wash because neither sounds perfect by default.
 Both boost bass too much, with the NC9 boosting an enormous amount of bass, about 5dB more than the NC2.
-You’ll certainly hear treble parts better on the NC9, even though the NC2 plays back treble more in line with our house curve, just because comparatively the output of bass is closer in relation to the treble output on the NC9.
+You’ll certainly hear treble parts better on the NC9.
+Even though the NC2 plays back treble more in line with our house curve, comparatively, the output of bass is closer in relation to the treble output on the NC9.
 However, the exaggerated curve does your ears no favors on the NC9, making some midrange fundamentals difficult to hear.

 Anyway, you’ll want to equalize both.
 According to our score, the NC2 fares better for its frequency response.